Vaginal bleeding between periods

 - Inflammation or infection of the cervix (cervicitis)

-- Injury or disease of the vaginal opening (caused by intercourse, infection, polyp, genital warts, ulcer, or varicose veins)
+- Injury or disease of the vaginal opening (caused by intercourse, trauma, infection, polyp, genital warts, ulcer, or varicose veins)

 - IUD use (may cause occasional spotting)